Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

 For more traditional training such as a Resnet18 on CIFAR 10, we usually observe a 5% to 15 % range depending on `batch size` or `number of workers`.

-More detailed benchmark would be shared and there are some possible optimizations left too.
+More detailed benchmark would be shared in the future.